esilver0/CATT/sslstrip-experiment.md

 in the browser.

 As far as HSTS is concerned, it is as if an HTTPS connection with the websites were never established in the first place.
-Keep in mind HSTS is still active&mdash;reconnecting with any of the websites via HTTPS will reestablish HSTS protection for those sites.
+Keep in mind HSTS is still active&mdash;reconnecting with any of the websites via HTTPS will re-establish HSTS protection for those sites.

 ### Exercise